 4. The UDR provides all the stored Background Data Transfer policies and corresponding related information (i.e. volume of data to be transferred per UE, the expected amount of UEs) to the H-PCF.

 5. The H-PCF determines, based on information provided by the AF and other available information one or more Background Data Transfer policies.
-The PCF may interact with the NWDAF and request the Network Performance analytics information for the Desired time window and the Network Area Information as defined in TS 23.288 [50].NOTE 2: When the External Group Identifier was provided and the Network Area Information was not provided by the AF at step 1, the NWDAF derives the Network Area Information from the Internal Group ID as defined in clause 6.6 of TS 23.288 [50].
+The PCF may interact with the NWDAF and request the Network Performance analytics information for the Desired time window and the Network Area Information as defined in TS 23.288 [50].
+The H-PCF may interact with the EIF to obtain energy related information for the Desired time window and the Network Area Information.

+NOTE 2: When the External Group Identifier was provided and the Network Area Information was not provided by the AF at step 1, the NWDAF derives the Network Area Information from the Internal Group ID as defined in clause 6.6 of TS 23.288 [50].

 NOTE 3: The maximum aggregated bitrate is not enforced in the network.

-6. The H-PCF send the acknowledge message to the NEF with the acceptable Background Data T Transfer policies and a Background Data Transfer Reference ID.
+6. The H-PCF send the acknowledge message to the NEF with the acceptable Background Data Transfer policies and a Background Data Transfer Reference ID.

 7. The NEF sends a Nnef_BDTPNegotiation_Create response to the AF to provide one or more background data transfer policies and the Background Data Transfer Reference ID to the AF.
 The AF stores the Background Data Transfer Reference ID for the future interaction with the PCF.
 If the NEF received only one background data transfer policy from the PCF, steps 8-11 are not executed and the flow proceeds to step 12.
 Otherwise, the flow proceeds to step 8.

-NOTE 4: If the NEF receives only one Background Data T Transfer policy, the AF is not required to confirm.
+NOTE 4: If the NEF receives only one Background Data Transfer policy, the AF is not required to confirm.

 8. The AF invokes the Nnef_BDTPNegotiation_Update service to provide the NEF with Background Data Transfer Reference ID and the selected background data transfer policy.